riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > when you reduce self and others to quantifiable widgets, much as the global
 > financial markets regard us.

+[Charity Navigator][cn]:

+> defective altruism is—by the admission of its proponents—an approach that not
+> only unjustifiably claims the moral high ground in giving decisions, but also
+> implements this bold claim *by weighing causes and beneficiaries against one
+> another*.

 # Previous and ongoing prioritization efforts in global health

 - [Timeline of nonprofit evaluation][timeline ne]